 This step is essential; the previous stages of the modelling do not directly model the electrical characteristics of the power system because doing so would result in an unworkably complex model.
-Instead, the power system limits are modelled through constraint equations, and AEMO must verify that these constraint equations are correctly representing the power system limits and the process is not missing any power system limitations.
+Instead, the power system limits in these models are represented through constraint equations, and AEMO must verify that these constraint equations are correctly representing the entirety of power system limits and the process is not missing any power system limitations.
+If a limit is not represented, a new constraint is formulated to do so.
 This ensures a technically robust ISP.